Advertise Lake Vacation Rentals

 In the mid 1800's gold was discovered in Lake County Colorado, and everything changed.
 Settlers moved west seeking their fortunes and discovered not only gold but also the treasure of Twin Lakes.

-Although the lakes are natural, in 1978 Twin Lakes Dam was constructed about 2,500 feet downstream from the original location of Twin Lakes, making the lakes part of a project to store water in the Pueblo Reservoir.
+Although the lakes are natural, the Twin Lakes Dam was constructed in 1978 about 2,500 feet downstream from the original location of Twin Lakes, making the lakes part of a project to store water in the Pueblo Reservoir.
 Water is moved from Turquoise Lake to Mt.
 Elbert's power plant and then on to Twin Lakes.
 From there the water goes to Lake Creek and the Arkansas River and on to the Pueblo Reservoir.
 The Mt.
 Elbert power plant is on the north shore of Twin Lakes.
-The plant is equal to a fourteen story building most of which is below ground, and includes a visitor center that's open in the summer to explain the project.
+The plant is equal to a 14-story building most of which is below ground, and includes a visitor center that's open in the summer to explain the project.

-Recreation on and around the lake is managed by the US Forest Service.
-There is camping, hiking, climbing, including ice climbing, and snowmobiling.
-The lakes are only 34 miles from Aspen and about an hour from Copper Mountain and Breckenridge names sure to be familiar to skiers.
-There is good boating on the lakes and great fishing for Mackinaw, rainbow, and brown trout, and in the winter there is ice fishing.
+Recreation on and around the lake is managed by the US Forest Service with camping, hiking, climbing (including ice climbing), and snowmobiling.
+The lakes are only 34 miles from Aspen and about an hour from Copper Mountain and Breckenridge, names familiar to skiers.
+Twin Lakes offer great boating and fishing for Mackinaw, rainbow, and brown trout.
+Ice fishing is popular in winter.

 Rich history, majestic mountain peaks, and clean glacial water combine to make Twin Lakes a fantastic mountain getaway.